Is this what your cabinet looks like? Mine does! Those are the contents of just one drawer in my kitchen. I have two more that look worse!

 But not all plastic.
 After reading the research I knew I had to make safe choices for my family so here’s my checklist of 10 criteria before I went shopping for the kitchen.

-10 Tips To Read Before You Buy Another Plastic Food Storage Container
+Follow These 10 Tips to Buy the Right Plastic Food Storage Container

 1.Look for the microwave-safe sign.
 Good quality plastic will mention this on the bottom.